 - MCS Parents

 The toddler program serves children between the ages of 18 months and three years, a transitional time when abilities can be developed to their fullest in a Montessori environment.
-The Toddlers have one certified Montessori teacher and one trained assistant giving them a 6:1 ratio, or better, at all times.
+The Toddlers have one certified Montessori teacher and two assistants.
+The classroom will have a 6:1 ratio, or better, at all times.
 The half-day program attends school five days a week from 8:15 a.m. - 11:30 a.m.
 The full-day program attends school five days a week from 8:15 a.m. - 3:00 p.m.
 The full-day program also has the option of early care from 7:30 a.m. - 8:15 a.m. and late day care from 3:00 p.m. - 5:45 p.m.

 Toddlers between the ages of 18 months to three years are still very new to the world of sights, sounds and movements.
 They are in awe of the wonders and objects of the world, while at the same time their immature senses can be over stimulated.
 The toddler must orient his or herself in an unfamiliar setting and establish a sense of trust in others and in the environment.
-The purpose of the Toddler class is to assist the child in accomplishing this task.
+The purpose of the toddler class is to assist the child in accomplishing this task.

 The toddler environment is a warm, nurturing environment where children develop social skills such as cooperation through practice and learn to use words to express the emotions they are feeling and the emotions being experienced by others.
 The teachers and adults are strong role models for grace, courtesy and sincere consideration for others.
 Children develop a true love of learning that evolves naturally from their individual exploration and action in this specially prepared environment.